NikitaP2001/hep-score-energy/README.md

 cms-digi-bmk
 cms-reco-bmk
 lhcb-gen-sim-bmk
-You can view the YAML HEPscore configuration for HEPscore20POC by executing ```hep-score -p```.
+You can view the YAML HEPscore configuration for HEPscoreBeta by executing ```hep-score -p```.

 The benchmark will take 5+ hours to execute on modern hardware.